school-brainhack/school-brainhack.github.io/content/en/modules/open_data/index.md

 The prerequisites to take this module are:
  * the [installation](/modules/installation) module.

-Contact Isil Bilgin if you have questions on this module, or if you want to check that you completed successfully all the exercises.
+If you have any questions regarding the module content please ask them in the relevant module channel on the school Discord server.
+If you do not have access to the server and would like to join, please send us an email at school [dot] brainhack [at] gmail [dot] com.

+Follow up with your local TA(s) to validate you completed the exercises correctly.

 ## Resources
 This module was presented by Sebastian Urchs during Brainhack School 2020.